TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2026.6.4.965 (4 June, 2026)
 ### Changes
 * Fixed an incorrect Deleted-1 prefix displayed for the internal HUB maker after database upgrades.
 The maker remains hidden as intended, and the change does not affect trading or reporting data.
+* Removed redundant hover tooltips from permission rows in the account create and edit dialog.

 ## Version 2026.6.1.322 (1 June, 2026)
 ### Changes